MatthewCallis/avatar/README.md

 ## Upgrading

 If you used any version less than 3 and still need to use it, you can stick to v2.6.0 or use the new `build/avatar.browser.js` build.
-If you are using Webpack or similar the npm version should work fine.
+If you are using [Parcel](https://parceljs.org/) or Webpack or similar the npm version should work fine.

 ## Browser Support

-These are the browsers I have tested on personally:
+I build with the [Babel Env Preset](https://babeljs.io/docs/plugins/preset-env/) and target `"browsers": ["last 2 versions", "ie 11"]`.
+If you need to support older browsers, you will need to use older versions or polyfill yourself.
+The ES201X versions are exposed on `module` and `jsnext:main`.
+Below are the browsers I have tested on personally:

 ### v1.2.0